If you are applying for Access to Leeds, this guidance will help you and your referee to complete the application.

 Attended or attends a school which achieved below the national average Attainment 8 score at GCSE

 This is checked using results for the year you sat your GCSE exams.
+If you completed your GCSEs in 2020 or 2021, we will use school performance data from 2019 to assess your eligibility.

 The national average Attainment 8 score in 2019 was 46.7.